SublimeLinter/SublimeLinter-ghc/README.md

 ### Linter installation
 Before using this plugin, you must ensure that `ghc` is installed on your system.
 To install `ghc`, you can install [haskell-platform](http://www.haskell.org/platform/) which includes `ghc` or [ghc](http://www.haskell.org/ghc/) itself.
 Follow the instructions on their websites to install. `haskell-platform` is available on many package managers, for example `brew update; brew install haskell-platform` on Mac OS X.

+### Linter configuration
+In order for `ghc` to be executed by SublimeLinter, you must ensure that its path is available to SublimeLinter.
+Before going any further, please read and follow the steps in [“Finding a linter executable”](http://sublimelinter.readthedocs.org/en/latest/troubleshooting.html#finding-a-linter-executable) through “Validating your PATH” in the documentation.

-Once ghc is installed, you can proceed to install the SublimeLinter-ghc plugin if it is not yet installed.
+Once `ghc` is installed and configured, you can proceed to install the SublimeLinter-ghc plugin if it is not yet installed.

 ### Plugin installation
 Please use [Package Control](https://sublime.wbond.net/installation) to install the linter plugin.
 This will ensure that the plugin will be updated when new versions are available.
 If you want to install from source so you can modify the source code, you probably know what you are doing so we won’t cover that here.